 Forms to be completed in Order to be Qualified as a Candidate

-Pre-Filing Forms: These forms can be turned in at any time and begins your campaign
+Pre-Filing Forms: (These forms can be turned in prior to the qualifying period and begins your campaign)

 *The Appointment of Campaign Treasurer and Designation of Campaign Depository form (DS-DE 9) must be on file with the City Clerk before obtaining signatures on the petition form.